 The performance improvement process is designed to be informative and constructive.
-It gives employees the information necessary to understand what aspect of work performance and/or conduct is unacceptable or not meeting standards, identifies expected improvements, and provides an opportunity for employee to demonstrate I improvement.
-Performance improvement may, but is not required to include verbal discussion, written warning, suspension, administrative leave, demotion, dismissal, adjustment of pay to a lower level for a specified period, and other actions affecting current pay, or status.
+It gives employees the information necessary to understand what aspect of work performance and/or conduct is unacceptable or not meeting standards, identifies expected improvements, and provides an opportunity for employee to demonstrate improvement.
+Performance improvement may, but is not required to include verbal discussion, written warning, suspension, administrative leave, demotion, dismissal, adjustment of pay to a lower level for a specified period, and other actions affecting current pay, or current status.

-Faculty are governed by the Faculty Handbook (Appendix 19-Appraisal Policy/Procedures and Appendix 21 - Corrective Action Policies & Procedures).
+Faculty are governed by Faculty Handbook (Appendix 21 - Corrective Action Policies & Procedures).